quantummind/caltech_covid_19_modeling/data/us/README.md

 For the most curated dataset of COVID-19 cases, see `covid/nyt_us_counties.csv`.
 Additional variables can be merged in from the appropriate subdirectories, but we also provide useful aggregate datasets of relevant variables (demographics, health, etc.) in `aggregate_berkeley.csv` and `aggregate_jhu.csv`.

 Summary:
-* `aggregate_berkeley.csv`: Demographic, health, and other information compiled by Bin Yu's group at UC Berkeley. https://github.com/Yu-Group/covid-19-ventilator-demand-prediction
+* `aggregate_berkeley.csv`: Demographic, health, and other information compiled by Bin Yu's group at UC Berkeley.
+A few columns are selected from a few thousand by feature selection done by Berkeley.
+The full dataset includes data on number of icu beds and hospitals per county prevalance of chronic diseases, number of total deaths (from any cause), mortality rate from respiratory diseases, voting history, and impact from smoking at the county level.
+You can download full dataset: `df_county_level_cached.csv` file at https://drive.google.com/open?id=1EHqZxbTVPO5RDxDvJntZMNBjhxGeE2bU.
+You can regenerate the full dataset and view the original sources at https://github.com/Yu-Group/covid-19-ventilator-demand-prediction.
 * `aggregate_jhu.csv`: Demographic, health, and other information compiled by Johns Hopkins University. https://github.com/JieYingWu/COVID-19_US_County-level_Summaries

 ## `covid`